 The longer these sugars circulate in the blood, the more damage it can cause in our body.

 Sugar for example can form sugar-crosslinks, called AGEs (Advanced Glycation End products), which crosslink or “glue” proteins together, like elastin and collagen.
 This crosslinking makes tissues more stiff, contributing to high blood pressure or wrinkles for example.

 Increased insulin resistance is the first step towards prediabetes and type 2 diabetes.
 In fact, type 2 diabetes is caused and defined by strong insulin resistance.

-Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.
+Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, belly fat, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.